Gust3r/sass-mini-lecture/README.md

 #Sass Basics
-Fork and clone this repo, and run npm install in the root folder.
+Fork and clone this repo.
+Run npm install and then run gulp in the root folder.